Only 13 Percent of Americans Are Scared Robots Will Take Their Jobs, Gallup Poll Shows

 And a Roomba could almost be converted for sanding floors, but it's not quite strong enough or even enough.

-Wonder how they'll feel when it happens (Score:4, Informative)
+Wonder how they'll feel when it happens (Score:5, Informative)

 From the summary: ""Employees need to think of themselves as replaceable in a way that propels them into action," Salemi says, "so they can focus on continuously learning and sharpening their skills."